 Sometimes it’s hard to see yourself with clarity and kindness.

-This critical self-help guide teaches you to move past your faults, celebrate your strengths, and discover what matters in your life.
+This critical self-help guide teaches you to overcome your faults, celebrate your strengths, and discover what matters.

 You’ll also learn to be aware of your thoughts and feelings using powerful mindfulness tools and build a plan of action for the future, all according to your values.